RuchiDhamecha/RuchiDhamecha/README.md

 ### Glad to see you here!
-I'm Third year Computer Engineering student.
+I'm Third year Computer Engineering student, highly passinate about Web Developement.
-Proficient in C,C++ & JavaScript also in Front-end Developement.
+I have proficiency in C,C++ & JavaScript.

 <br/>